SSWConsulting/SSW.Rules.Content/rules/set-up-your-mailbox-in-crm/rule.md

 If you need more guidance on setting it up, you can find more on Microsoft documentation: [Set incoming and outgoing email synchronization](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/admin/set-incoming-outgoing-email-synchronization).

-After this is done, you should install the Dynamics 365 App for Outlook: [https://rules.ssw.com.au/dynamics-crm-install-the-dynamics-365-app-for-outlook](/install-the-2-add-ins)
+After this is done, you should [install the Dynamics 365 App for Outlook](/dynamics-crm-install-the-dynamics-365-app-for-outlook)